earthly/website/blog/_posts/2021-05-21-thought-leaders.md

  {% picture grid {{site.pimages}}{{page.slug}}/hearnoevil.png  --picture --img width="200px" --alt {{ Hear No Evil }} %}
 <figcaption>The Solution</figcaption>
 </div>
 Thankfully, not all the advice I received was bad.
-One person in particular asked very pointed questions about the problems be solved and identified some potential blind spots in our plan.
-They also offered a great tip for dealing with advice that didn't seem relevant to the projects success: Create an extended product roadmap and put those items at least a year off into the future "and as long as they don't seem relevant, you can just keep pushing them into the future."
+One person, in particular, asked very pointed questions about the problems be solved and identified some potential blind spots in our plan.
+They also offered a great tip for dealing with advice that didn't seem relevant to the project's success: Create an extended product roadmap and put those items at least a year off into the future "and as long as they don't seem relevant, you can just keep pushing them into the future."
 Perversely this plan made everyone happy -- everyone's feedback is on the roadmap, and now it's all just a question of priorities.

 With that bureaucratic judo trick, the project got off the ground.
 But the experience stayed with me.
 What made the good advice valuable and the bad advice problematic?
 Was there some general principle behind expert advice?